-Remove the windshield and top before you transport a vehicle on a trailer.
+Remove the canopy top and windshield before you transport a vehicle on a trailer.

-- If the vehicle is being hauled on a trailer or truck, the canopy top and windshield must be removed. - The rated capacity of the hauling trailer or truck must be more than the weight of the vehicle and load plus 1000 lbs.
-(454 kg).
-See SPECIFICATIONS for the weight of the vehicle. - 1.
+- If the vehicle is being hauled on a trailer or truck at highway speeds, the canopy top must be removed. - The rated capacity of the hauling trailer or truck must be more than the weight of the vehicle and load plus 1000 lb (454 kg).
+See GENERAL SPECIFICATIONS for the weight of the vehicle. - 1.
 Drive the vehicle onto the trailer or truck. - 2.
 Engage the parking brake.
 Leave the direction selector in F (forward). - 3.
-Turn the key to the OFF position. - 4.
-To prevent loss of the key, remove it from the ignition switch. - 5.
-Make sure the seat(s) are secured. - 6.
+Turn the key switch to the OFF position. - 4.
+To prevent the loss of the key, remove it from the key switch. - 5.
+Make sure the fuel cap is tight. - 6.
+Make sure the seats are secured. - 7.
 Secure the vehicle to the trailer or truck with tie downs, straps or ropes.